MerginMaps/docs/src/field/external_gps/index.md

 If it is not possible to use these options, you can also set up a [Mock location](#mock-location).
 However, some of the data reported by GPS may not be available.

-External GPS receivers reports some additional GPS data that can be found in **GPS info** panel.
+External GPS receivers report some additional GPS data that are displayed in the **GPS info** panel.

 ![GPS info from external GPS in Mergin Maps mobile app](./mobile-app-external-gps-info.jpg "GPS info from external GPS in Mergin Maps mobile app")